 Now, about the forecasting.

 To forecast the following value, the formula below is used.

 to forecast several values

 As default data the best, as I remember, are the coefficients =0.6 and =0.05.
-Note that the error in the double smoothing with coefficients is by default greater than that of a simple smoothing, because the double smoothing conduct itself worse on the unexpected trends reversal (see the forecast column and compare it with the following actual value) - in such cases, the difference between the forecast in contrast to the actual value gives a bigger mistake.
+Note that the error in the double smoothing with coefficients is by default greater than that of a simple smoothing because the double smoothing conducts itself worse on the unexpected trend reversals (see the forecast column and compare it with the following actual value) - in such cases, the difference between the forecast in contrast to the actual value gives a bigger mistake.